 Today can be a bit boring, as you will be traveling the entire day.
-It will be mostly driving by car, until you reach your destination to spend the night.
-The best is to find a place in Tehuantepec or somewhere around, as it’s almost half way before you reach San Cristobal.
+It will be mostly driving by car, until you reach your destination half way to spend the night.
+The best is to find a place in Tehuantepec or somewhere around, as it’s almost half way before you reach San Cristóbal de las Casas.
 You also can take a flight to Tuxla in Chiapas.
 But personally I like these kind of road trips to experience different sides of the country.

 This is an overview with availability and latest prices of hotels in Tehuantepec.

 From Tehuantepec you want to travel all the way to San Cristóbal de las Casas, a small town in the mountains of the Chiapas state.
 But before you reach this place, you can make a stop at a unique destination: Canyon del Sumidero.
 With a length of 15 km and walls of 1000 meters high, this is one of the deepest canyons in the world.
-You can take a boat trip of about 2 hours and chances are you’ll meet crocodiles, iguanas, monkeys and birds along the way.
-It is a nice place to add to your road trip and three weeks in Mexico itinerary.
+A boat trip of about 2 hours will guide along the canyon and there is a big chance of seeing crocodiles, iguanas, monkeys and birds along the way.
+It is a nice place to add to your three weeks in Mexico itinerary.

-San Cristóbal de las Casas in Mexico is located in Chiapas, a state with the highest percentage of indigenous people in the country.
+San Cristóbal de las Casas is located in Chiapas, a state with the highest percentage of indigenous people in the country.
 This is immediately visible in the street scene of San Cristóbal.
 Many people walk around in colorful traditional costumes, where you can tell by the style and patterns which group they belong to.
-Beautiful to observe!
+Beautiful to observe.

 San Juan Chamula (day 11)

 Today you have some time to explore the surroundings.
 Make sure to visit San Juan Chamula.
 Not only is it nice to walk through this village of the Tzotzil people and visit the local market.
-Here you will also find one of the most unique unique churches of Mexico: Iglesia de San Juan.
-This little white church, located in the middle of the square, shows a special mixture of the Catholic and indigenous beliefs.
+Here you will also find a very unique church; Iglesia de San Juan.
+This little white church, located in the middle of the square, shows a special mix of the catholic and indigenous beliefs.
 Countless people come here daily to make offerings in which they honor their saints through rituals.

 As this is a Mexico itinerary for 3 weeks, I’m focusing only on some of the highlights.
-But there is so much more to do in and around San Cristobal de las Casas.
-Want to know more about San Cristóbal de las Casas?
-Have a look in my San Cristóbal guide.
+But there is so much more to do in and around San Cristóbal de las Casas.
+Do you want to read more?
+Have a look in my San Cristóbal de las Casas guide.

 Today you will be traveling to Palenque, famous for its Maya archaeological site.
 You can spend the night in Palenque town or in one of the jungle lodges between the town and Palenque ruins, wich I highly recommended.
 If you are traveling this Mexico itinerary 3 weeks with your own car, you can make a stop at two beautiful waterfalls, that Chiapas is famous for.